S3NP41-v/tetris-hs/README.md

  its a tetris clone, i really dont think i need to explain what tetris is as it is in the top 3 of best selling games in the world<br>
  and in the rare event that you haven't heard of it, welcome to earth, you must be new here, enjoy your stay!

+ i expect a LOT of bugs, and so should you!
 <br>-}

 ## {-  Controls